meowdding/catharsis/docs/item_models/data_types.md

 ## Available Boolean Data Types

-Any Data Types that return a Boolean are available to you.
+Data Types that return a Boolean are available by default.

 ## Unavailable Data Types